darkFunction/DFGrok/README.md

 ###Usage
 `dfgrok class1.m class2.m ...`

+... or to see a visual representation of the changed files between master and dev:
+``dfgrok `git diff --name-status dev..master | grep "\.m" | cut -c 3-` ``

 ...
 Then copy-paste output into http://yuml.me/diagram/plain/class/draw

 ###What's it for?
 It just helps you to quickly see class relationships by creating a 'back of napkin' style diagram.
 It's useful as a starting point for looking at a bunch of unfamiliar classes or simply as a shared reference for discussion.
 [Read more...](http://notes.darkfunction.com/DFGrok)